Introduction

 Daughters

-Their eldest daughter, Emily Wilhelmina, died on 24 November 1848 at the tragically young age of 24.[7]
+Emily Wilhelmina died on 24 November 1848 from an abscess of the groin at the young age of 24.[7]

-They then directed all their hopes and aspirations to their daughter, Sarah, envisioning a genteel urban middle-class life for her rather than the life of a farmer’s wife.
-The 1851 census shows Sarah as a visitor staying in Bath with Mary Ann Bailey, a widow and fundholder, who was probably a relative as she was born at Hardington.
+Following Emily’s death, William and Susan focused their hopes and aspirations on their remaining daughter, Sarah, envisioning a genteel urban middle-class life for her rather than the life of a farmer’s wife.
+The 1851 census shows Sarah as a visitor staying with her aunt, Mary Ann Bailey, a widow and fundholder, in Bath.[8]

-Sarah married William Cox, a Yeovil silversmith, at Holy Trinity, Yeovil, on 25 October 1854.[8]
-William’s rank or profession in the marriage register is recorded as “Gentleman.”
+Sarah married William Cox, a silversmith of Yeovil, at Holy Trinity, Yeovil, on 25 October 1854.[9]
+In the marriage register, William’s rank or profession is recorded as “Gentleman.”

 Retirement